 Why it matters

-- The assassination of Charlie Kirk has intensified scrutiny on left-wing extremism and its portrayal in the media.
+- The assassination of Charlie Kirk has intensified scrutiny on left-wing extremism and its portrayal in media, raising concerns about political violence.

 What’s next